mebusy/notes/dev_notes/AI_CS188_ML_NaiveBayes.md

     - P(Y,F₁...F<sub>n<sub>) = P(Y)·∏ᵢP(Fᵢ|Y)
         - from |Y|x|F|ⁿ values
         - to n x |F| x |Y| parameters
+        - A general Naive Bayes model places a joint distrubtion of the variable Y which is you class, and some number of features which you get to define F₁...F<sub>n<sub>.
 - We only have to specify how each feature depends on the class
+    - we're going to get that from data.
-- Total number of parameters is linear in n
+- Total number of parameters is **linear** in *n*
 - Model is very simplistic, but often works anyway

 <h2 id="56fd5f361e6690802d9a291400491091"></h2>